sc137/mtsac-teaching-demo/slides.md

 # IPv6 Broadcast / Multicast

 * IPv6 uses multicast and special addresses to send to the entire segment
-* Link-local ff02::1 is analogous to 224.0.0.1
+* Link-local FF02::1 is analogous to 224.0.0.1
 * No broadcast in IPv6
 * Neighbor Discovery Protocol (NDP)
 * Multicast addresses begin with FF00::/8

 #

-IPv6 restores true peer-to-peer connectivity originally in place with IPv4 making proper firewall controls even more important.
+*IPv6 restores true peer-to-peer connectivity originally in place with IPv4 making proper firewall controls even more important.*

 # IPv6 Public / Private

-* All IPv6 packets are routed without Network Address Transaltion (NAT)
+* All IPv6 packets are routed without Network Address Translation (NAT)
 * Endpoints can have multiple IPv6 primary addresses
 * IPv6 has no private address space (e.g. RFC 1918)
 * Entire IPv6 address space, globally, begins with 2001: